 All Wills are created online then checked and verified by a team of legal experts.
 Wills are stored in the client's own virtual Lockbox providing ease of access to executors in the event of death.
 Also offer other services such as probate and funeral director comparisons.

-Kwil only has a small number of reviews on Trustpilot, however, they are all positive so far with an average score of 4.9 out of 5.
+Kwil only has around 700 reviews on Trustpilot with an average score of 4.9 out of 5.

 - £120 for couples

 Basic service with Wills prepared from an online questionnaire, printed by the customer then signed and witnessed.

-Legal Wills has received over 50 reviews on Trustpilot with an average score of 4.7 out of 5.0.
+Legal Wills has received around 85 reviews on Trustpilot with an average score of 4.7 out of 5.0.

 - £39.95 for individuals

 Complete an online questionnaire to find out which will is right for you and then you can complete it in your own time.
 Which?
 Wills offers a premium service that has the will printed and bounded and posted to your home address.

 Which?
-Wills has received over 200 reviews on Trustpilot with an average score of 4.5 out of 5.0.
+Wills has received around 250 reviews on Trustpilot with an average score of 4.3 out of 5.0.

 - £99 for individuals